 Speakable Schema Used by Fewer Than 10% of Websites

-Speakable schema delivers a 127% citation increase but is used by fewer than 10% of websites.
-It marks content sections as extractable by AI — the biggest competitive gap in AI schema adoption.
+Speakable schema delivers 127% citation increase but is used by fewer than 10% of websites.
+The biggest competitive gap in AI schema.

 Speakable schema delivers a 127% increase in AI citation rates but is used by fewer than 10% of websites.
-This is the single largest gap between impact and adoption in AI search optimisation.
-Speakable marks specific content sections as suitable for extraction and text-to-speech — effectively telling AI platforms "this is the answer you should cite."
+This is the largest gap between impact and adoption in AI search optimisation.
+Speakable marks specific content sections as suitable for extraction and text-to-speech.
+It tells AI platforms "this is the answer you should cite."

 What Speakable schema does

-Speakable is a schema property that marks specific sections of a web page as particularly suitable for audio playback and direct extraction.
-Originally designed for voice assistants, it has become increasingly relevant for AI search because it explicitly identifies the most citable, extractable portions of your content.
+Speakable is a schema property that marks specific page sections as suitable for audio playback and direct extraction.
+It was originally designed for voice assistants.
+It has become relevant for AI search because it identifies the most citable, extractable portions of your content.

 The 127% citation increase

 Pages with Speakable schema see a 127% increase in AI citation rates compared to equivalent pages without it.
-The mechanism is straightforward: Speakable removes ambiguity about which content to extract, making it easier for AI to cite your page with confidence.
+The mechanism is straightforward.
+Speakable removes ambiguity about which content to extract.
+It makes it easier for AI to cite your page with confidence.
 Easier citation equals more citations.

 The 127% figure is substantial but less dramatic than FAQPage's 350% increase.
-However, Speakable has a unique advantage: it can be applied to any content type on any page, while FAQPage only applies to question-and-answer content.
+Speakable has a unique advantage though.
+It can be applied to any content type on any page.
+FAQPage only applies to question-and-answer content.
 This makes Speakable more broadly applicable.

 Why adoption is so low